This post may contain affiliate links. Please read our disclosure policy.

 - Preheat your oven to 425 degrees F. This recipe will cook pretty quickly at a high temperature, especially the shrimp, which is what we want.

 - Boil a pot of water on the stove to cook the potatoes until they are just tender.
 Pierce them with a sharp paring knife.
 It’s ok if there is a slight resistance because they will cook a bit more in the oven.

-- Toss all of the ingredients together in large bowl then arrange on a sheet pan.
+- Toss all of the ingredients together in a large bowl then arrange them on a sheet pan.
 I recommend using foil or parchment paper for easy clean up.

 - Bake for about 12-13 minutes or until the shrimp is cooked through.

 A Shrimp Boil is literally boiling shrimp in a pot…with sausage, potatoes and corn.
 It usually revolves around a large gathering where everyone eats with their hands.